...

 More buyers = better deal: What is a buying club?

 What if… you can bring together a large group of buyers and benefit from collective purchasing power?
 The Business Model Hack – buying club can be a spark plug that enables new business models.
 In this blog we will answer the question: ”What is a buying club?”.
-Also we share some great examples.
+Also we share some great buying club examples.

 What is a buying club?